 - If the project is large (more than 12 months), then it is completely impossible to switch into Kotlin.

 In short, the best option is always to start working with developers who use same language and frameworks as previous projects.
 And if change is unavoidable, it is better to follow the current trend and choose Kotlin over Java.

 No doubt, there are plenty of features in Kotlin that make it practicable.
 Though Kotlin is not owned by Google, it will continue to be developed by JetBrains.
 Kotlin may target other platforms such as iOS and Mac, and compiles to JaveScript for web development.
 If you want a concise way to build android apps, then Kotlin is the best option.
 Mobile app development companies are lapping up Kotlin as they are discovering the benefits and that is helping them churn out apps faster.

-Category: Mobile App DevelopersCompany profile: Promatics Technologies is an ISO 9001:2008 certified mobile app development company based in India.
+Category: Mobile App DevelopersCompany about: Promatics Technologies is an ISO 9001:2008 certified mobile app development company based in India.
 With over 5 offices across the globe Promatics has been delivering native as well as hybrid apps for its clients since several years.
 Promatics has been time and again inculcated in the list of globally recognized and acclaimed app developers; by industry research firms and associations.
 It is no surprise as it has all this while demonstrated and showcased its ability to fabricate the most amazing ...